 What challenges or joys have you encountered in feeding a real food baby?

-Disclosure: this post includes affiliate links to Amazon, Honeyville, as well as the two ebooks listed.
+Disclosure: this post includes affiliate links to Amazon, Honeyville, Perfect Supplements, as well as the two ebooks listed.
 I received products from Life Without Plastic for my review for no charge.
 See my full disclosure statement here.